viceroypenguin/SuperLinq/README.md

 Returns every N-th element of a source sequence

-### TakeLast

-Returns a specified number of contiguous elements from the end of a sequence

 ### TakeUntil

 Returns items from the input sequence until the given predicate returns true